pipaslot/vuex-typescript/README.md

     let storeState = this.$store.state.myModule.myStoreData; // OR: this.$store.myModule.state.myStoreData

     //Get value from store getters
-    let storeComputedCalue = this.$store.myModule.myGetter; // OR: this.$store.getters.myModule.myGetter
+    let storeComputedValue = this.$store.myModule.myModuleGetter; // OR: this.$store.getters.myModule.myModuleGetter
   }
 }
 ```